 He also previously served on the Board of both the New England Venture Capital Association (NEVCA) and the National Venture Capital Association (NVCA).

-Prior to being a founding partner of Volition Capital, Rob was Managing Partner at Fidelity Ventures.
+Before being a founding partner of Volition Capital, Rob was Managing Partner at Fidelity Ventures.

 Rob received an undergraduate degree in Computer Engineering from the University of Arizona, and an MBA from the MIT Sloan School of Management.